 - Melt the butter, vanilla, sugar and honey or golden syrup in a large pan.
-Once the butter has melted, tip in the oats and dried fruit and mix together well.
+Once the butter has melted and all the sugar has dissolved, tip in the oats and dried fruit and mix together well.

 - Tip the mixture into the lined tin, press down evenly and bake for 20-25 minutes for soft, chewy flapjacks.
 If you like a crispy flapjack bake for about 30 minutes.